Poem for Final Prelimary Round of Slam '05.

 I take stock in the possibility of

-drawing them in the sand,
+drawing triangles in the sand,

 another round of traditional paradise

-will measure our love in time.
+will measure the family's love in time.